AdobeDocs/journey-optimizer.en/help/using/direct-mail/direct-mail-configuration.md

 1. To encrypt the file, copy-paste your encryption key in the **[!UICONTROL PGP/GPG encryption key]** field.

 1. Select **[!UICONTROL Submit]**.
 The file routing configuration is created with the **[!UICONTROL Active]** status.
-It is now ready to be used in a [direct mail surface](#direct-mail-surface).
+It is now ready to be used in a [direct mail configuration](#direct-mail-surface).

-    You can also select **[!UICONTROL Save as draft]** to create the file routing configuration, but you will not be able to select it in a surface until it is **[!UICONTROL Active]**.
+    You can also select **[!UICONTROL Save as draft]** to create the file routing configuration, but you will not be able to select it in a configuration until it is **[!UICONTROL Active]**.

 >[!ENDTABS]

-## Create a direct mail surface {#direct-mail-surface}
+## Create a direct mail configuration {#direct-mail-surface}

 >[!CONTEXTUALHELP]
 >id="ajo_dm_surface_settings"
 >title="Define the direct mail settings"
->abstract="A direct mail surface contains the settings for the formatting of the file which contains the targeted audience data and will be used by the mail provider.
+>abstract="A direct mail configuration contains the settings for the formatting of the file which contains the targeted audience data and will be used by the mail provider.
 You must also define where the file will be exported by selecting the file routing configuration."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/direct-mail/direct-mail-configuration.html#file-routing-configuration" text="Configure file routing"

 <!--